cbalasa/react_gallery_carousel_upload/README.md

 ## How to use

-Import ImageGallery.js in your component
+Import ImageGallery.js from folder "reat-gallery" in your component

 ### Carousel with popup